Mainframe-Renewal-Project/sear-docs/index.md

 &nbsp;

 {: .warning }
 > _Just because a **Programming Language Exploiter** is shown on this architecture diagram does not mean that there is or will be an interface created, maintained, and distributed by the SEAR team for that programming language.
-The interfaces currently maintained and distributed by the SEAR team can be found [here](./interfaces/)._
+The interfaces currently maintained and distributed by the SEAR team can be found [in the interfaces page](./interfaces/)._

 &nbsp;